 Villa Milpa Alta

 Villa Milpa Alta is the seat of the alcaldia of Milpa Alta.
 It’s in the valley between the volcano Teuhtli and the Chichinauhtzin Sierra.
-One of the 139 Pueblos Originarios of Mexico City, Villa Milpa Alta dates to the pre-Hispanic period.
-Founded by the Momoxcas, it was originally known as Malacachtépec Momoxco.
+One of the 139 Pueblos Originarios of Mexico City, Villa Milpa Alta dates to the ancient period, when it was founded by the Momoxca people.
+It was originally known as Malacachtépec Momoxco.
 This might be translated as “Place of altars surrounded by hills.”
-The Momoxcas overwhelmed the Spanish and in 1529 had their right to self-rule recognized by the Spanish.
+The Momoxcas overwhelmed the Spanish and in 1529 had their right to self-rule recognized by the Spanish crown.
 The town was thereafter called the Villa de Nuestra Señora de la Asunción de Milpa Alta.